-The very small hamlet is not only the capital of the region of Sfakia, but also one of the ports from where boats depart to discover the isolated beaches and villages on the southern coast of Crete, as well as the remote Gadvos island.
+The very small hamlet is not only the capital of the region of Sfakia but also one of the ports from where boats depart to discover the isolated beaches in South Crete and the remote Gadvos island.

 Close to the port of Chora Sfakion, you can check the WWII memorial commemorating the evacuation of the allied forces that took place in the small town.

 There are several hiking opportunities around Chora Sfakion, including the gorges of Imbros and Aradena (or Aradaina).
 Up in the mountains, stands another historic village of Crete, Anopolis, which was home to one of Crete’s heroes, Yiannis Daskalogiannis, who fought against the Ottomans and died a martyr.

 Latitude: N 35.406922 | Longitude: E 23.982516